outofcoffee/imposter/docs/request_matching.md

     pets: "urn:com:example:petstore"
 ```

+Any of the match operators, such as `Contains`, `Matches` etc. can be used in an XPath matcher.

 #### Unmatched or null XPath expressions

 If the result of evaluating the XPath expression is `null` or if the path evaluates to non-existent property in the body, then it is considered `null`.